 On January 1, 2024, the \$2,722,544 Renaissance Plaza I mortgage note matured with a remaining principal balance of \$2,357,544 and minimum principal and interest build up in the amount of \$6,147,309.35.
-MHF ordered an appraisal to determine the final amount due on the \$2,722,544 Renaissance Plaza I mortgage note pursuant to the repayment terms of the note.
-Upon completion of the appraisal and reconciliation process under the \$2,722,544 Renaissance Plaza I mortgage note, the entire balance of the note was immediately due.
+MHF ordered an appraisal to determine the final amount due pursuant to the repayment terms of the note.
+Upon completion of the appraisal and reconciliation process under the mortgage note, the entire balance of the note was immediately due.
 On February 22, 2024, MHF made separate demand on the owner of Renaissance Plaza I relating to the physical condition at the project, which demands were not timely addressed to MHF's satisfaction.
-In May 2024 Reliable Property Management Inc was appointed Receiver by the Circuit Court of Baltimore City to take possession and control of the Renaissance Plaza properties and improvements consisting of the Esplanade, Emersonian and Temple Gardens.

-In June 2024 the \$2,454,439.76 net cash proceeds of the Zero-Coupon Bond assigned to MHF as collateral on the Renaissance Plaza \$2,722,54 and \$4,450,000 Mortgage Notes, which matured in January 2024 and were accelerated in April 2024, respectively, was applied to the outstanding interest on the Renaissance Plaza Notes pro-rata.
+On April 23, 2024, MHF accelerated the outstanding debt on the Renaissance Plaza II properties.
+In May 2024, Reliable Property Management, Inc. was appointed Receiver by the Circuit Court of Baltimore City to take possession and control of the Renaissance Plaza I and Renaissance Plaza II properties and improvements consisting of the Esplanade, Emersonian and Temple Gardens.
+In June 2024, \$2,454,439.76 in net cash proceeds of a matured Zero-Coupon Bond assigned to MHF as collateral on the mortgage notes was applied to the outstanding interest on the Renaissance Plaza Notes on a prorata basis.
+Since the Receiver has been in place, MHF has funded \$1,406,318 to the Receiverships to correct certain life, health and safety issues identified at the property and for other care and preservation expenses to maintain the collateral pending sale.